new-church/sc-www/content/contact/_index.md

 description: Contact the Swedenborg Association of Australia
 ---

-# Membership of Swedenborg Association Of Australia (SAA)
+# Swedenborg Association Of Australia (SAA) Membership
 The SAA is set up to benefit people who are interested in Swedenborg.
 Member benefits are:
 - 20% discount on Swedenborg Centre purchases
 - discount rates for lectures, seminars and workshops